bgveenstra/angular_auth/readme.md

   TOKEN_SECRET=yoursupersecrettoken
   ```

   This is the secret your server will use to encode the JWT token for each user.
+It is very important that secrets remain secret, so note that `.env` is already in the .gitignore file.
 Make sure to restart your Node server after this step.

 8. Before hooking up the front-end, test your server routes via Postman:
   * Send a `GET` request to `/api/me`.
 You should see the message: "Please make sure your request has an Authorization header."